richardhsu/cs244-14-rcp/README.md

 you've cloned the repository.
 You'll find the graphs produced in the `simulation/graphs` which are to reproduce Figure 12 in the [full version][full] of the RCP paper.
-Note that the simulations and plotting will take roughly 1.5 hours to complete.
+Note that the simulations and plotting will take roughly 1.5 hours to complete and you should use `screen` or `tmux` so that any issues of disconnecting from the server does not interrupt the run.

 Again, we provide an AMI on Amazon EC2 for your convenience.
 You can search the Oregon region for `CS244-2014-RCP` for the AMI.